Optimal Semantic-aware Sampling and Transmission in Energy Harvesting Systems Through the AoII: An Optimal Policy

-where $b_i(t)$ is given by
+where $b_i(t)$ is given by \eqref{Eq_AoII_BD}.

-Next, we show that the MDP, specified above, is communicating under which the Bellman’s (optimality) equation (see \cite[Eq.
-4.47]{bertsekas2007dynamic}) has a solution and the optimal average AoII is independent of the initial state $z(0)$ \cite[Proposition 4.2.3]{bertsekas2007dynamic}.

-\begin{Pro} The MDP is communicating. \end{Pro} \begin{proof} To show the MDP is communicating, we should find a stationary randomized policy that induces a recurrent Markov chain, i.e., a policy under which every pair of states in the state space $\underline{\mathcal{S}}$ is accessible from each other.
-The details of the proof are deferred to the extended version. \end{proof}

-Under Proposition \ref{Prop_ComMDP}, we can find an optimal deterministic policy and the optimal average AoII (which are independent of the initial state), by solving the Bellman's equation \cite[Proposition 4.2.6]{bertsekas2007dynamic}.
-We apply the relative value iteration (RVI) algorithm \cite[Section 4.3]{bertsekas2007dynamic}, which returns an optimal deterministic policy if it converges.
-The RVI algorithm transforms the Bellman's equation into the following iterative process for each state $s\in\underline{\mathcal{S}}$:
+Having the MDP specified above, we apply the RVI algorithm to find an optimal policy for problem \eqref{Eq_Prob_AoIIMDP} under the perfect channel.
+The RVI algorithm transforms the Bellman's optimality equation into the following iterative process for each state $s\in\underline{\mathcal{S}}$: